DeanPDX/DeanPDX.github.io/_posts/2016-04-24-set-iframe-height-to-content-height-using-postmessage.markdown

 {% endhighlight %}

 ## Putting It All Together
 Both of these frames have an initial height of "100".
 Here is the frame without using `postMessage` to keep the height in sync.
-Go ahead and click "Make this page more awesome!" and see what happens:
+Go ahead and click "Make this page more awesome!" a few times and see what happens:
 <iframe id="iframe1" height='100' src='/misc/2016-04-24/iframe.html' frameborder='no' allowtransparency='true' style='width: 100%;'>
 </iframe>